microsoft/teams-ai/getting-started/CONCEPTS/APPLICATION.md

 1. If configured in the application options, pulses of the `Typing` activity are sent to the user.
 2. If configured in the application options, the @mention is removed from the incoming message activity.
 3. The turn state is loaded using the configured turn state factory.
-4. If user authentication is configured, then attemp to sign the user in.
-If there user is already signed in, retrieve the access token and continue to step 5.
+4. If user authentication is configured, then attempt to sign the user in.
+If the user is already signed in, retrieve the access token and continue to step 5.
 Otherwise, start the sign in flow and end the current turn.
 5. The `beforeTurn` activity handler is executed.
 If it returns false, save turn state to storage and end the turn.
 6. All the routes are iterated over and if a selector function is triggered, then the corresponding route handler is executed.
 7. If no route is triggered, the incomming activity is a message, and the AI System is configured, then it is invoked by calling the `AI.run()` method.